Urban legends about drugs: Secondhand exposure will cause a positive test

 This legend is technically true but highly misleading.
 According to a U.S. Army study, the amount of secondhand cannabis smoke needed to cause a false positive result (failure) is quite large indeed, and would require being sealed in an unventilated car or small room filled with marijuana being actively smoked (often referred to as a "hotbox") for several hours.
 Hair testing, however, is a different matter, particularly with passive exposure to crack/cocaine, which can deposit onto hair and be readily incorporated into it.
 With regards to cannabis, however, typically only metabolites (produced by the body and thus not found in smoke) are tested rather than THC, so failure is unlikely to result from non-extreme passive exposure.

 High doses of niacin will help you pass

 Niacin, also known as Vitamin B3, is speciously claimed by some to "burn it out" of one's system when taken at high doses (250–500 mg per day).
 While some Internet (and other) sources claim that this works wonders, there is no supporting scientific evidence.
 Very high doses can also cause adverse side effects.

 This legend may have been (inadvertently) inspired by Narconon, a Scientology-based drug rehabilitation program that uses exercise, saunas, and dangerously high doses of niacin (and other vitamins) to detox.
 It is also part of L. Ron Hubbard's general Purification Rundown, which can supposedly remove pollutants as well as drug residues.
 Although some drug users claim that this has worked, there are currently no peer-reviewed scientific studies to back these methods up.

+Drug checking

+Moonshine

+A common folk test for the quality of moonshine was to pour a small quantity of it into a spoon and set it on fire.
+The theory was that a safe distillate burns with a blue flame, but a tainted distillate burns with a yellow flame.
+Practitioners of this simple test also held that if a radiator coil had been used as a condenser, then there would be lead in the distillate, which would give a reddish flame.
+This led to the mnemonic, "Lead burns red and makes you dead," or simply, "Red means dead."
+In actual fact, the flame color of lead is not red but blue-white.